Azure advanced threat detection

 Azure Active Directory Identity Protection

-Azure AD Identity Protection is an Azure Active Directory Premium P2 edition feature that provides an overview of the risk events and potential vulnerabilities that can affect your organization’s identities.
-Identity Protection uses existing Azure AD anomaly-detection capabilities that are available through Azure AD Anomalous Activity Reports, and introduces new risk event types that can detect real time anomalies.
+Azure AD Identity Protection is an Azure Active Directory Premium P2 edition feature that provides an overview of the risk detections and potential vulnerabilities that can affect your organization’s identities.
+Identity Protection uses existing Azure AD anomaly-detection capabilities that are available through Azure AD Anomalous Activity Reports, and introduces new risk detection types that can detect real time anomalies.

-Identity Protection uses adaptive machine learning algorithms and heuristics to detect anomalies and risk events that might indicate that an identity has been compromised.
-Using this data, Identity Protection generates reports and alerts so that you can investigate these risk events and take appropriate remediation or mitigation action.
+Identity Protection uses adaptive machine learning algorithms and heuristics to detect anomalies and risk detections that might indicate that an identity has been compromised.
+Using this data, Identity Protection generates reports and alerts so that you can investigate these risk detections and take appropriate remediation or mitigation action.